resbaz/nectar-cloud-lessons/Planning/lesson_IV.md

-#Lesson IV: Moving data to and from your new computer (45min)
+#Lesson IV: Moving data to and from your new computer (30min)

 ##Learning objectives

 By the end of this lesson, participants will be able to securely move files to and from a running VM using scp and Cyberduck.
+This knowledge mans that from now on moving data to and from NeCTAR servers should be simple to do!

 ##Motivation